DrkWithT/Toy_Site_Project_1/docs/README.md

 ## CSCI 12 Website Project: "A Poet's Place"
 ## By: Derek Tan

+### Sumamry:
+This is a _tentative_ outline of my final, _toy_ project for this web programming class.
+For this final project that I will eventually complete and present, I plan to create a basic writing website for posting small poems like haikus or others.
+There, users can write, post, or manage their work in other ways.
+The notes below will elaborate the details.

 ### General Info:
   - Frontend Languages: HTML, CSS 3, JS
   - Backend Tech: XAMPP with PHP 8.0+